 Our service is open part time.
 Appointments are available on Tuesdays, Thursdays and some dedicated Wednesdays throughout the year.
 Call 706.542.1984 or email email@example.com to make yours today!

 Did you know that dogs and cats can suffer from mental illnesses and behavioral conditions just like people?
 Mental wellness is one of the most important pillars when it comes to quality of life.
 Problem behaviors not only affect your pet but also its relationship with the family.
 Show your pet how much you care and schedule an appointment with our Behavioral Medicine Service today!

-As an example, aggression is one of the most common behavior issues reported in dogs and cats, usually due to fear.
-Aggression can put people, especially children, and other animals, at risk.
+Several million animals are surrendered to shelters, abandoned or euthanized in the U.S. every year.
+Behavior problems are the reason in about a third of all cases.
+However, treatment is available and is effective for most cases.
+Prevention is also lifesaving when it comes to behavior and mental health.
+Aggression, one of the most common problem behaviors reported in dogs and cats, puts adult people, children, and other animals at risk.
 Aggressive behavior can be avoided by socializing pets early and by introducing companions to a variety of new situations in a controlled environment.
-A behaviorist can help you with that.Why a specialized veterinarian for behavioral problems?
+A veterinary behaviorist can help you with that.

-- Teach senior veterinary students about animal behavior and behavioral therapy
+- Teach veterinary students and veterinarians

 - Develop research in animal behavior, clinical behavioral medicine and animal welfare